ArthurSens/kubevirt-VM-monitoring/README.md

 kubectl rollout status -n kubevirt daemonset virt-handler
 ```

-If we want to monitor VMs that can restart, we need to setup persistent storage for them.
-[CDI](https://github.com/kubevirt/containerized-data-importer) will be the component responsible for that, so we will deploy it's operator and custom resource as well.
-As always, waiting for the right components to get ready before proceding:
+If we want to monitor VMs that can restart, we want our node-exporter to be persisted and, thus, we need to set up persistent storage for them.
+[CDI](https://github.com/kubevirt/containerized-data-importer) will be the component responsible for that, so we will deploy its operator and custom resource as well.
+As always, waiting for the right components to get ready before proceeding:

 ```
 export CDI_VERSION=$(curl -s https://github.com/kubevirt/containerized-data-importer/releases/latest | grep -o "v[0-9]\.[0-9]*\.[0-9]*")